cschnaudt/cschnaudt.github.io/_pages/cv.md

 ## Academic positions

 * 10/2023-present: Interim Professor for Empirical-Analytical Participation Research, University of Heidelberg (DE)
-* 06/2020-present: Post-Doctoral Researcher and Lecturer, University of Mannheim (DE) (*currently on leave until March 31, 2023*)
+* 06/2020-present: Post-Doctoral Researcher and Lecturer, University of Mannheim (DE) (*on leave until March 31, 2023*)
 * 08/2017-05/2020: Post-Doctoral Researcher and Project Manager, GESIS - Leibniz Institute for the Social Sciences (DE)
 * 11/2014-12/2014: Visiting Fellow, Institute of Sociology, Academy of Sciences of the Czech Republic, Prague (CZ)
 * 10/2014-07/2017: Research Associate, University of Bielefeld and Mannheim Centre for European Social Research (DE)